-Recently, Ms. Savella made her debut as Myrtha, Queen of the Wilis in Giselle and Eurydice in the world premiere of Orpheus Alive.
-She has also danced such roles as the Snow Queen in The Nutcracker, Princess Florine in The Sleeping Beauty, Bronislava in Nijinsky, Autumn in The Four Seasons, The Wench and Italian and Spanish Princesses in Swan Lake, L’Allumeuse in Le Petit Prince and the female leads in The Man in Black and Paz de la Jolla.
-Ms. Savella’s repertoire also includes roles in Romeo and Juliet, Cinderella, Onegin, Alice’s Adventures in Wonderland, The Winter’s Tale, The Merry Widow, Don Quixote, An Italian Straw Hat, Manon, Frame by Frame, Pinocchio, A Streetcar Named Desire, Hamlet, Symphony in C, The Dream, Paquita, The Four Temperaments, Allegro Brillante, Russian Seasons, The Second Detail, Approximate Sonata 2016, Chroma, Emergence, Piano Concerto #1, Being and Nothingness, The Dreamers Ever Leave You and Self and Soul.
+Recently, Jenna made her debut as Myrtha, Queen of the Wilis in Giselle and Eurydice in the world premiere of Orpheus Alive.
+She has also danced such roles as the Snow Queen in The Nutcracker, Princess Florine in The Sleeping Beauty, Bronislava in Nijinsky, Dolly in Anna Karenina, Autumn in The Four Seasons, The Wench and Italian and Spanish Princesses in Swan Lake, L’Allumeuse in Le Petit Prince and the female leads in The Man in Black and Paz de la Jolla.
+Jenna’s repertoire also includes roles in Romeo and Juliet, Cinderella, Onegin, Alice’s Adventures in Wonderland, The Winter’s Tale, The Merry Widow, Don Quixote, An Italian Straw Hat, Manon, Frame by Frame, Pinocchio, A Streetcar Named Desire, Hamlet, Symphony in C, The Dream, Paquita, The Four Temperaments, Allegro Brillante, Russian Seasons, The Second Detail, Approximate Sonata 2016, Chroma, Emergence, Piano Concerto #1, Being and Nothingness, The Dreamers Ever Leave You and Self and Soul.

 Jenna Savella is sponsored through Dancers First by Elvio and Marlene DelZotto.

 Trained: DanceWest and Lavrova Classical Ballet Academy in Surrey, British Columbia and Canada’s National Ballet School